ROBAS-UCLA/ROBAS.2/README.md

 # ROBAS.2

-Data and analysis from the ROBAS Phase 2 Study
+This repository contains an R package containing data and analysis from the ROBAS Phase 2 Study.

 ## Installation